-Work will soon begin at Yarloop Station to upgrade the existing low-level platform to a raised platform fully compliant with Disability and Discrimination Act (DDA) standards.
+Work is underway at Yarloop Station to upgrade the existing low-level platform to a raised platform fully compliant with Disability and Discrimination Act (DDA) standards.

 The six-metre-long platform will be fully sheltered, accessible via ramp or stairs, and have seating for three people.
 Lighting will also be installed to meet DDA requirements.
 The platform will be constructed using a steel structural frame which will be fabricated off-site.